 If anyone ever made the most of life, it was “Hoosier Tornado” Carole Lombard.
 Standing at a mere 5’2″ in heels, she was her own brand of dynamite.
 A glamorous star with the mouth of a sailor, she was down-to-earth, hilarious, forward, and refreshingly beautiful.
 Her romance with Clark Gable is legend, as is her untimely death.

-Lombard’s life both began and essentially ended in Indiana.
-Born Jane Alice Peters in Fort Wayne, Indiana, she was the tomboyish daughter of a very affluent family.
-As a child, she played with her two older brothers while attending Washington Elementary within walking distance from her home.
-Unfortunately, her father’s anger issues tore the Knight-Peters marriage apart, leading Lombard’s mother to take the children West in 1916.
+Born Jane Alice Peters on October 6, 1908, in Fort Wayne, Indiana, Peters was the tomboyish daughter of a very affluent family.
+Her parents were Frederick C. Peters and Elizabeth Knight.
+As a child, she played with her two older brothers while attending Washington Elementary, within walking distance from her home.
+Unfortunately, her father’s anger issues tore the Knight-Peters marriage apart, leading her mother to take the children west in 1916.

-Upon a brief marriage to William Powell, Carole eventually met Clark Gable, the “Pa” to her diminutive “Ma.”
-The two were immensely fond of each other, and Carole was never afraid to take the “King of Hollywood” down a few pegs.
-Once his divorce from an oil heiress was finalized, Gable proposed to the vivacious Carole at the Brown Derby in 1939.
+Upon a brief marriage to William Powell, Lombard eventually reunited with Clark Gable, with whom she had worked in No Man of Her Own (1932).
+The two were immensely fond of each other, and Lombard was never afraid to take the “King of Hollywood” down a few pegs.
+Once his divorce from an oil heiress was finalized, Gable proposed to the vivacious Lombard at the Brown Derby in 1939.
 The couple purchased a ranch in Encino, California.

-Clark missed Carole terribly and made sure the house was in perfect order, even planning a surprise party.
-However, he soon received word that Carole’s plane had gone down outside of Las Vegas.
+Gable missed Lombard terribly and made sure the house was in perfect order, even planning a surprise party.
+However, he soon received word that Lombard’s plane had gone down outside of Las Vegas.
 Everyone was killed instantly.
-MGM Executive Eddie Mannix brought back a piece of one of Carole’s ruby clips that Clark had given her just that past Christmas, and a long lock of her blonde hair.
+MGM Executive Eddie Mannix brought back a piece of one of Lombard’s ruby clips that Gable had given her that past Christmas as well as a lock of her blonde hair.
 Clark held out the hope that her wedding band would be found, even offering a reward, but it never was.

 Rick and Cora have gone through extensive efforts to preserve the home and represent it in a way that would have been familiar to Carole.
 When Rick and Cora learned the former owner would be selling the home, they decided to purchase the house and continue its operation as a bed and breakfast until 2011.
 Tourist traffic in Fort Wayne is not very high, so they ceased running it as a business.
 Nevertheless, the couple has welcomed in guests from all over the world, wanting to get a glimpse of Carole’s humble beginnings.
 I applaud them greatly for maintaining Carole’s home and continuing to let her fans appreciate her by dropping in for a visit.